Updated as of April 2023

 - acknowledges that, if it is found not to meet the eligibility criteria, it will be subject to one or more of the civil consequences set out in the certification and the contract.

-4. Advantages and Considerations for an Aboriginal Business
+4. Advantages and Considerations for an Indigenous Business

-PSAB and CCAB aim to bring more Aboriginal businesses into the procurement market and gain a larger market share.
-As a result, there are many opportunities that Aboriginal businesses can engage in when they meet the above criteria.
-One such opportunity is being able to apply for set aside contracts, which leads to fewer businesses to bid against and a higher chance of being awarded the contract.
-However, there are consequences if a business claims to be an Aboriginal business, but fails to meet the criteria listed above.
+PSIB and its related directives and policies aim to bring more Indigenous businesses into the procurement market and gain a larger market share.
+As a result, there are many opportunities that Indigenous businesses can engage in when they meet the above criteria.
+One such opportunity is being able to apply for set-aside contracts, which leads to fewer businesses to bid against and a higher chance of being awarded a contract.